Rexxt/t-sp.in/ubg.md

 When it's ready and when I feel like releasing it to the public.
 With that said, I intend for two major versions for now:

-* v1 will have the modes in it, at the very least, but no curse system yet.
-It will also be based on an older version of Cambridge without replay support and not perfect rendering.
+* v1 will have the complete gameplay experience in it, including curses.
 * v2 will be based on the current dev version of Cambridge, which means I will have to get familiar with the vastly changed codebase and port all components over one by one.
 Because this would take significant effort, I'm aiming for a v1 release with a codebase I'm used to at this point so I can get the gamemodes out there faster.
 Besides, v1 is very playable anyway.

 ## So is this really completely made by you?